zloirock/core-js/README.md

 ```

 ### CommonJS API[⬆](#index)
-You can import only-required-for-you polyfills, like in examples at the top of `README.md`.
+You can import only-required-for-you polyfills, like in the examples at the top of `README.md`.
 Available CommonJS entry points for all polyfilled methods / constructors and namespaces.
 Just some examples:

 ```js
 // polyfill all `core-js` features, including early-stage proposals: